Modern gym interior featuring treadmill and elliptical machine with natural light and sleek design.

 Physical Therapist

-a man in a blue shirt and tie
+Smiling man wearing a blue shirt and striped tie against a neutral gray background

 Chris Hoffmann, PT, DPT, Cert MDT, ATC/L, FMT